jundalisay/superb/content/en/social/economics/principles/part-3/chapter-08.md

 2. Zero inflation target through a tri-media system of exchange using fiat, barter (as economic social contracts), and points (as basic universal revenue).
 This includes replacing the profit maximization of Marginalism with the [Effort Theory of Value](/social/economics/principles/effort-theory-of-value)

 The original credit-worthiness problem in Classical Economics will be addressed by a prediction system that uses machine learning system called [ISAIAH](/superphysics/solutions/isaiah).
 This is already done by fintech companies that use AI to predict credit scores.
-Our innovation will be to extend it to everyone through a moneyless system.
+Our innovation will be to extend it to everyone through a points-based system.